 What scholarships are available to UK university students?

-Scholarships can be awarded for many different reasons and this is often dependent on the type of organisation that's awarding the scholarships.
-Here are the different types of scholarships available:
+Scholarships can be awarded for many different reasons.
+Often, this is dependent on the type of university or organisation that's awarding them.
+Here are some of the different types of scholarships available:

 Academic excellence scholarships